for Cold Climate Housing and much more

 However, some windows are installed much further out, usually in thicker walls.
 In these cases, it is common to have what we call a "drywall return".
 The drywall actually has a drywall corner and more drywall goes out until it butts up against the window frame.
 This is what Rob had and he added window trim for decoration.
 You are right Rob.
 Caulking this trim to the wall had no effect on the air movement.
 You must however be sure that where the drywall meets the window that the crack is properly caulked.

-Keywords: Caulking, Air Sealing, Sealing, Air Barriers, Windows, Drafts
+Keywords: Caulking, Air Sealing, Sealing, Windows, Air Barriers, Drafts

 Article 1419